georgematheos/georgematheos.github.io/content/publication/23anonymous/index.md

 ---
-title: 'Brain computation as fast spiking neural Monte Carlo inference in probabilistic programs'
+title: 'SMCP3: SMC with Probabilistic Program Proposals'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - andrewbolton
+  - alexlew
   - admin
+  - Matin Ghavamizadeh
-  - McCoy Becker
+  - Nishad Gothoskar
-  - Cameron Freer
+  - Stuart Russell
   - Vikash K. Mansinghka

 # Author notes (optional)